 (b) An applicant for a license shall designate on the application a residence or business address and telephone number at which the applicant can be contacted in connection with the license application.
 A licensee shall designate a residence or business address and telephone number at which the licensee can be contacted in connection with the license.
 By designating an address under this paragraph other than a residence address, the applicant or licensee consents to accept personal service of process by service on the licensing agency for legal or administrative proceedings.
 The licensing agency shall mail a copy of the documents to the applicant or licensee at the last known residence address.

-The following government data of the Board of Peace Officer Standards and Training are private data:
+The following government data of the Board of Peace Officer Standards and Training are private data: personal telephone numbers and home and e-mail addresses of licensees and applicants for licenses.

 The board may disseminate private data on applicants and licensees as is necessary to administer law enforcement licensure or to provide data under section 626.845, subdivision 1, to law enforcement agencies who are conducting employment background investigations.